NoamHornung/book-search-web-project/README.md

 ```
 2. Add the JSON Web Token Secret:
-Create a .env file in the backend folder and and set your secret for JWT
+Create a .env file in the backend folder and and set your secret for JWT- Replace your-jwt-secret with your actual JWT Secret.
 ```bash
 SECRET=your-jwt-secret
 ```